ArrowrIcon Home icon

 (formerly Christine Culley)

 We didn't have to buy our text books, either.
 There was no shortage of them and we didn't have to share.
 These books were of course on loan, so we did have to return them or pay for replacements at the end of the school year.
-They didn't seem well-worn, probably because each new recipient was required to cover them in fresh brown paper.
+They didn't seem well-worn, probably because each new recipient was required to cover them in fresh brown paper - which was checked by the class teacher.

-Also for girls who lived more than three miles away - which included me and most of my friends - there was a free public bus pass to get to and from school.
+Also, girls who lived more than three miles away - which included me and most of my friends - were supplied with a free public bus pass to get to and from school.
 It was handed out in class at the beginning of every term.
 In practice, though, I seldom used it because I preferred the freedom of cycling rather than having to queue up at a bus stop.
-My bus was a small single deck one because it had to pass under a low bridge, and this meant that it could not cope with the influx of large numbers of girls at going-home time.
+My bus was a small single deck one because it had to pass under a low bridge, and this meant that it could not cope with the influx of large numbers of girls at home time.
 On the few occasions that I used it, it was quite normal to have to queue in the cold for several buses to arrive before being allowed on.
 Actually, though, I enjoyed the cycling, and I am sure it was good for me.

 What parents had to pay for or buy

-We did pay for our school uniform, but our parents would have had to clothe us anyway, albeit possibly rather more cheaply.
+Parents did have to pay for our school uniform, but they would have had to clothe us anyway, albeit possibly rather more cheaply.

 wooden ruler